Close Another Door

-"Close Another Door" is a song written by Barry, Robin and Maurice Gibb and recorded by the Bee Gees, initially on their 1967 album Bee Gees' 1st and later as the B-side of "To Love Somebody".
+"Close Another Door" is a song written by Barry, Robin and Maurice Gibb and recorded by the Bee Gees, initially released as the B-side of "To Love Somebody" and later on their 1967 album Bee Gees' 1st.

 The lead vocal was by Robin Gibb, joined by Barry Gibb on the chorus.
 This track was a rock number but near the end of the song, this track gets slower and featured the orchestral arrangement of Bill Shepherd.

 Background

 Along with "To Love Somebody" this track was not dated but was recorded around April 1967.
-It was recorded in Ryemuse Studios, London instead of IBC Studios. where the rest of the album was done.
+It was recorded at Ryemuse Studios in London rather than IBC Studios. where the rest of the album was done.

 The first verse was sung a cappella while a lengthy cadenza was sung after the last chorus.

 The song concerns ageing and an old man in a nursing home.